lakeside763/product-service/README.md

 - By Moses Idowu

 ### Overview
-Product service for managing product category, discount and product search based on price less than.
+Product service for managing product categories, discounts and products search.

 ### Prerequisites
 The solution was built using the following